joker7216/hello-world/README.md

 # hello-world
-Kevin Rocha
+Kevin Rocha,
-AP Computer Science
+AP Computer Science,
 Soon to be (hopefully) member of Robotics team trying to apply what I learn here to the Robotics team.